-Email firstname.lastname@example.org to learn where to purchase tickets.
+Email firstname.lastname@example.org to learn how to enter the giveaway.

 Students spent the week alongside the WFTF build team members and Ranken automotive instructors to build this one-off truck in just four and a half days.
 The truck got a new motor, transmission, wiring, front disc brakes, drive shaft, and upholstery, just to name a few, while the students got the hands-on opportunity to use tools they had never used before nd work in a setting typical of a trade occupation.